Maris Stella College: History

-In the meantime, a three-quarter acre block of land behind Maris Stella was purchased and 12 classrooms, a staff room, and a principal's office were built; the primary school moved back from Tammita.
-When Bro.
-Nazier went to Europe in 1950, for a year's study leave, Mr. Leonard Obris acted as principal of the Primary Department.
-For many years the Primary Department was in temporary cadjan sheds.
+In the meantime, a three-quarter-acre block of land behind Maris Stella was purchased and twelve classrooms, a staff room, and a principal's office were built; the primary school moved back from Tammita.
+When Nazier went to Europe in 1950, for a year's study leave, Leonard Obris acted as principal of the Primary Department.
+For many years, the Primary Department was in temporary cadjan sheds.
 So a building project was launched.
 Funds were raised through carnivals and other means.
 Bro.
 Xavier was the architect and the builder of the primary school.
-In June 1959, Bro.
-Gerard Peiris became the next principal of Maris Stella Primary School.
+In June 1959, Gerard Peiris became the next principal of Maris Stella Primary School.

 Maris Stella Primary School had been going on for years as a separate third-grade aided school recognised by the Government with separate tutorial staff and annual returns.
-When all the third-grade schools were taken over by the Government.
-Maris Stella Primary School together with the primary schools of many leading Christian schools came under this category.
+When the Government took over all the third-grade schools, Maris Stella Primary School, together with the primary schools of many leading Christian schools came under this category.
 This position was contested and the Government gave back the primary schools after some time, now to be recognised only as a section of the upper school under a principal and to be continued as a non-fee levying school.

-It was during the time of Bro.
-Gerard Peiris as principal of the primary school where the change took place.
-After serving the College from 1959–65, he was transferred to Christ King College at Tudella, another Maris Institution.
-Bro.
-Joseph Fonseka, Bro.
-Ephrem Obris, Bro.
-Joseph Fonseka, Brother Shanthi Liyanage, Brother Dela Soysa, and Brother Remigius Fernando succeeded Bro.
-Gerard Peiris.
+It was during Peiris's tenure as principal of the primary school that the change took place.
+After serving the college from 1959 to 1965, he was transferred to Christ King College at Tudella, another Maris Institution.
+Joseph Fonseka, Ephrem Obris, Joseph Fonseka, Shanthi Liyanage, Dela Soysa, and Remigius Fernando succeeded Gerard Peiris.

-On 18 June 2022, Maris Stella College proudly celebrated its 100th anniversary with the presence of Malcolm Cardinal Ranjith.
+On 18 June 2022, Maris Stella College, Negombo, marked its centennial anniversary with a holy mass presided by Cardinal Malcolm Ranjith (Archbishop of the Archdiocese of Colombo).